swaptacular/swpt_accounts/protocol.rst

 .. [#for-deletion] Even when the account that needs to be created has its "scheduled for deletion" flag set, server implementations MUST NOT reject to create the account for this reason alone.

-.. [#purge-delay] The delay MUST be long enough to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old `AccountUpdate`_ messages for the purged account, those messages will be ignored (due to expired ``ttl``).

 .. [#compare-config] To do this, server implementations MUST compare the values of ``ts`` and ``seqnum`` fields in the received message,